 Chimney stacks

 Repair category 2

-Notes There is a distinct lean on the chimney stack.
-Chimney stacks are frequently troublesome and often a source of water ingress/dampness.
+Notes No significant defects evident from ground level, however, chimney stacks are frequently troublesome and are often the source of water ingress/dampness.
 Ongoing monitoring and maintenance can be anticipated.
-It may be prudent to have the chimney stack fully inspected prior to purchase.
+It may be prudent to have the chimney stack inspected prior to purchase.
 Inspection at close quarters may reveal defects not visible from ground level.